Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 - Check the BI website for approval, then submit the passport for visa stamping.
 Return later to claim the ACR I-Card.

-- File the amendment to permanent status (BI Form V-I-005) at least three months before the probationary visa expires.
+- Apply for the amendment to permanent status using the BI checklist for V-I-005 before the probationary visa expires.

 In This Guide